Drip. Drip. Drip.

 Rain tapped on the roof and ran down the window like tired fingers feeling for a way inside.
 Branches scraped at the walls, as if they too wanted to break into the room and seek shelter from the autumn breeze.

 The girl shuffled in her bed, turning away from the watery drops gathering on the glass and glowing like eyes in the lantern light.
 She pulled the blanket closer to her face, covering her body up to her nose in a battle against the chill seeping in through the walls.
-But another, much colder shiver came from inside her—an all too familiar tingling sensation welling up in her shoulder blades.
+But a much colder shiver came from inside her, the all-too-familiar tingles welling up in her shoulder blades.

 He's here, isn't he?
 I know it!
 I can feel him!

-She clutched her shoulders until her nails dug in.
+She clutched her shoulders until her nails sunk in.
 The icy throb spread down her arms.
-It reached her chest, spreading deeper inside her veins with each pound of her heart.
+It reached her chest, pumping through her veins with each pound of her heart.

 Why won't he leave me alone?

-She fixed her eyes on the flickering flame of the lantern—the only pinpoint of light in the otherwise black room.
+She fixed her eyes on the lantern’s flickering flame—the only pinpoint of color in the otherwise black room.
 She could understand what he was saying, even if she couldn’t hear his words.

 "Come.
 Won’t you join me…‘Cana’?"